Sushmita-Ghosh/password-generator/README.md

 - Adjust the password length using the slider.
 - Select the checkboxes to include uppercase letters, lowercase letters, numbers, and/or special characters in your password.
 - Click the "Generate Password" button to create a random password based on your preferences.
-- Click "Copy to Clipboard" to easily copy the generated password.
+- Click "SVG symbol" to easily copy the generated password.

 ## 🚀 Deployment
 The app is deployed [here](https://password-generator-sepia-omega.vercel.app/)